dansholds/grapple-comps-min/content/posts/13713-proving-grounds-xxiv-new-date-and-location-.md

 The academy of the registrants must be EXACTLY the same to add the academy points and to avoid a match between teammates in the 1st round of a bracket.
-For example: 'RSU' and 'Ring Sports United' will NOT be considered as the same academy.
+For example- 'RSU' and 'Ring Sports United' will NOT be considered as the same academy.
 You can change your academy by logging into your account.
-Also IMPORTANT: ONLY the 'Academy' field in the registration form will be taken into account for the Award for 'Most Dominant Academy'.
+Also IMPORTANT- ONLY the 'Academy' field in the registration form will be taken into account for the Award for 'Most Dominant Academy'.